Updated 2026medium-breed guide

 What to Look For: A Cocker Spaniel Buyer's Checklist

-When comparing dog foods for your Cocker Spaniel, these are the factors we weigh most heavily -- in order of importance for this breed:
+When I'm comparing dog foods for a Cocker Spaniel, these are the factors I weigh most heavily -- ranked by importance for this breed:

 1